ScaLoRA: Optimally Scaled Low-Rank Adaptation for Efficient High-Rank Fine-Tuning: Experimental setups

 \textbf{DeBERTaV3-base}~\citep{DeBERTaV3} is a transformer-based encoder model with approximately 184M parameters.
 It builds on the DeBERTa architecture by incorporating disentangled attention and an enhanced masked language modeling objective, leading to improved efficiency and performance across a range of tasks.
 The publicly available model checkpoint\footnote{\url{https://huggingface.co/microsoft/deberta-v3-base}} is released under the MIT license.

 \textbf{Hyperparameters} and general setups for natural language understanding tests follow from the protocols in~\citep{LoRA, AdaLoRA}.
 Specifically, the LoRA adapters are inserted to all linear layers including \texttt{query\_proj}, \texttt{key\_proj}, \texttt{value\_proj}, \texttt{output.dense}, and \texttt{intermediate.dense} modules, reducing the number of parameters from 184M to 0.67M.
 The LoRA rank is set to $r=4$ with scaling factor $8$ throughout the test.
-Learning rates are selected via grid search for each approach, and the number epochs are reduced due to the fast convergence of ScaLoRA, while other hyperparameters follow the defaults in~\citep{LoRA}; see Table~\ref{tab:app-GLUE-hyperparam}.
+Learning rates are selected via grid search from $\{0.8, 1, 2, 3, 4, 5, 6, 8, 10, 20 \} \times 10^{-4}$ for each approach, with finer resolution allocated to the lower end of the range to better capture the region where many methods are more sensitive.
+For HiRA, the learning-rates are scaled by an additional factor of $10$ to offset the magnitude change due to Hadamard product.
+The the number epochs are reduced due to the fast convergence of ScaLoRA, while other hyperparameters follow the defaults in~\citep{LoRA}; see Table~\ref{tab:app-GLUE-hyperparam}.